 In addition to fitness and self-defense, the club promotes academic excellence, teamwork, diversity, and cultural exchange.
 The membership includes a diversity of students from throughout both the U.S. and the world.
 A true diversity of backgrounds, ethnic origins, and political and religious affiliations is represented.
 It is a model for those who wish to learn about goal setting and cooperative effort to achieve success.
 The effectiveness of this training is seen not just in the many tournament victories but also in the academic and professional achievements of thousands of PSKC alumni.

-The Penn State Karate Club is a student-run sports club sanctioned by Penn State.
+The Penn State Karate Club is a student-run club sanctioned by Penn State.
 Membership in the club is open to all Penn State students, faculty, and staff.
 No previous martial arts experience is necessary.
 In addition to self-defense and fitness, training includes non-violent conflict resolution.

 Isshin Ryu, developed in the 1950s by Tatsuo Shimabuku, is translated as “One Heart Way/Method/Flow”.
 It is a synthesis of two other Okinawan styles, Shorin Ryu and Goju Ryu.
 American soldiers stationed in Okinawa after the second world war studied with Master Shimabuku and brought his style back to the United States.